 - The tips should be sharp and uniform without many stray hairs in a brand new brush (which could be a sign of underlying issues that arise later after real miniature painting use)

 You can expect the cost of a brush with all of the above qualities to be between $15-35 USD.
 Although this may seem expensive compared to many hobby/craft level brushes, or those brushes you find in your local game store, getting the right brush for miniature painting can make learning and just simply doing the hobby more fun and relaxing.

 This is based on simply the amount of use I’ve gotten out of these brushes, as well as confirmation from talking with other miniature painters at conventions or through forum discussions.
 There are other brush brands out there who sell natural Kolinsky sable brushes of the proper size and qualities that are best for miniature painting.
 These brands and companies include Broken Toad, Artis Opus, Rosemary and Co., as well as others.

 However, for brushes that are likely available to see in-person, or I currently use on a daily basis for commissioned painting work, these are the ones I’ve constantly reached for in almost all application needs.

-They just work.
 These brushes are also easily available through Amazon at discounted prices with super fast shipping.
 I still recommend you try them in person if you can before you commit.
-But, I know many online places that sell these high-quality kolinsky sable brushes also have policies in place that all you to exchange or return brushes that don’t meet your expectations.
+But, I know many online places that sell these high-quality kolinsky sable brushes also have policies in place that allow you to exchange or return brushes that don’t meet your expectations.

 There are two brushes in my recommendation for best brush for miniature painting.
-I’ve tried a lot of brushes, but narrowed my favorites for more general miniature painting.
+Here they are:

 Stuff I’ve Painted with Just One Kolinsky Sable Brush